 Addressing some of the other co-existing issues discussed in this article can be a start.

-Address the motor planning in handwriting necessary for letter and number formation.
+3. Address the motor planning in handwriting necessary for letter and number formation.
 Strategies that develop motor planning skills utilizing multi-sensory approaches can help with letter reversal.
-When kids learn and practice letters with visual, auditory, and kinesthetic sensory channels at the same time, the weaker channel may be reinforced (Berninger, 2000).
-Strategies such as

 - Use writing in shaving cream or on a shaving cream sensory bag